FabioORamos/pingnoran/Demos/HybridAdvancedVPN/InstructionsFULL.md

 run `ping IP_ADDRESS_OF_ONPREM-SERVER2`

-# STAGE 5 - CLEANUP
+# CLEANUP

 - Delete the on-premises stack
-- Delete the VPN COnnections
+- Delete the VPN Connections
 - Delete the customer Gateways
 - WAIT FOR THE CONNECTIONS TO BE REMOVED
 - Delete the ONPREM STACK